sapegin/sweet/Readme.md

 ### Content files

-Content can be both JSON or HTML.
-HTML files look like this:
+Content can be in HTML, Markdown of JSON. *HTML* files look like this:

 ```html
 title: Page title